cyberark/kubernetes-conjur-deploy/README.md

 This repository contains scripts for deploying a Conjur v4 cluster to a Kubernetes or OpenShift environment.

+**Note:** Are you looking to deploy Conjur v5 Enterprise or Conjur v1 OSS to Kubernetes or OpenShift?
+That is not yet supported by this repo, but we are working hard to add that functionality.
+Keep an eye on this README for notices about support for additional Conjur versions.

 # Setup

 The Conjur deployment scripts pick up configuration details from local